Nikhil-z/Chute-SDK-V2-Android/README.md

     </code></pre>

    This will return a result in onActivityResult according to the status of the sign in.
-   The Authentication token will be persisted and used from inside GCAccount in every request towards the Chute API.
+   The Authentication token will be persisted and used from GCAccount in every request towards the Chute API.

 ## Request execution and callback